h2non/hu/README.md

 **hu** is a functional-oriented utility helper library inspired by haskell's prelude and lodash/underscore

-Instead of other well-knowed libraries sush as Lodash or Sugar.js, hu only provides a reduced but generic set of most common and useful functions.
+Unlike other well-known libraries such as Lodash or Sugar.js, hu only provides a reduced but generic set of most common and useful functions.
-It aims to be a lightweight and small library which can be easily embeded as a part of an application, library or framework without making noise
+It aims to be a lightweight and small library which can be easily embedded as a part of an application, library or framework without making noise

+hu library works well under ES5 compliant engines.
-hu helper functions are almost curried.
+Most of its helper functions are curried
-It's still a just-for-fun experimental project.
-It should be pronuncied `ju`

 ### Motivation

 Functional programming tendency has grown (again) in the latest years.
-This paradigm, instead of others more totalitary, extended and adopted like object-oriented, forces a radical re-thinking in the way that programmers design and implement software
+This paradigm, unlike others that may be more totalitarian and extended, forces a radical re-thinking in the way that programmers design and implement software

-Functional programming thinking and conversion is not easy to apply, but it's really attractive and funny paradigm, which assist to solve the same problems from a theorical and conceptually clean way (and sometimes more efficiently)
+Functional programming thinking and conversion is not easy to apply, but it's really a quite attractive and funny paradigm, which helps to solve the same problems in a theoretically and conceptually clean (and sometimes more efficiently) way

-### Rationale
+### Rational

-A good aproach to learn and apply functional programming principles is creating a functional-oriented library that assists by it self to do functional programming
+A good approach to learn and apply functional programming principles is creating a functional-oriented library that assists by itself to do functional programming

-hu was created to define an real scenario to do funny experiments with some pure functional programming principles
+In fact, hu was created to define a real scenario to do funny experiments with some pure functional programming principles

-It's completely written in [Wisp][wisp], a homoiconic Clojure-like language which compiles into plain JavaScript that supports s-expressions and macros, allowing to extend the compiler features with own user code
+It's completely written in [Wisp][wisp], a homoiconic Clojure-like language, which compiles into plain JavaScript that supports s-expressions and macros, allowing to extend the compiler features with the user’s own code

+#### Why JavaScript?

+JavaScript is a ubiquitous, well-extended, multi-purpose and multi-paradigm cool language with which you can do a lot of funny things

+In fact, JavaScript is not a pure functional language, however its natural extensibility and meta-programming features allow to apply different paradigms to it and today there are a lot of languages that transpile into JavaScript that help providing a powerful syntax sugar and more features

 ### Challenges

-hu is a library designed to run over ES5 compilant engines JavaScript is a ubiquitous well-extended, multi-purpose and multi-paradigm cool language

-JavaScript is in fact a not pure functional language, however its natural extensibility allows to apply different paradigms to it and today a lot of languages that transpiles into JavaScript helps with that

-hu is implemented keeping in mind the following ambitious goals:
+hu is implemented keeping in mind the following “ambitious” goals:

 - Assume it's a first-class function only language
 - Pure functions as a norm
-- Unmutability (when it's possible)
+- Immutability (when it's possible)
 - Avoid assignment, remove side-effects (when it's possible)
 - Tend to recursion instead of loops
 - Tend to high-order functions
 - Tend to functional composition
 - Tend to continuation-passing style
 - Exploit subroutines (like tail recursion call)
-- Exploit memoization (currying, partial, caching...)
+- Exploit memorization (currying, partial, caching...)
 - Exploit combinators
-- Exploit macros (and protocols in a future)
+- Exploit macros (and protocols in a near future)

 ## Features

-- Data structures
+- Powerful type checking helpers
+- Iterators and object transformers
-- Type check helpers
+- Functional-oriented helpers (curry, partial, compose...)
+- Data equality comparison functions
 - Iterators and transformer helpers
-- Runs over node and browsers
+- Runs in node and browsers
 - Well tested with high coverage

 ## Installation